Yuki’s Vocalists

 Born March 12, 1983 in New York, US

-The cellist Clara Kennedy, a native of Wichita, Kansas , a 2005 graduate of The Juilliard School, began playing the cello at age ten.
+The cellist Clara Kennedy, a native of Wichita, Kansas and 2005 graduate of The Juilliard School, began playing the cello at age ten.
 She has studied with Leslie Moye, Eugene Kim, and Joel Krosnick, who was her private teacher at The Juilliard School.
 Clara was seated principal cellist of The Juilliard Orchestra and played under conductors such as Otto Werner-Mueller, James DePreist, Raymond Leppard and Gerard Schwarz.
 She performed and collaborated with artists of varied mediums, from Shortbus’ Scott Matthew and Justin Bond of Kiki and Herb to Wynton w/ Strings alongside Wynton Marasalis’ Quintet.

 She is a contributing member of the multimedia performance art collective Ditch Productions, composing and performing in multimedia productions with fellow Juilliard graduates.
 She recently returned at her homeland to perform in multiple concerts at The Chamber Music at The Barn concert series.
 In her first collaboration with Yuki Kajiura she did the main vocal for the Fiction II song “I swear”.
+My space

 Kikuchi, Mika